LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-add-applause-button-for-jekyll-post.md

 <!--more-->

-[@qwtel](https://github.com/qwtelhttps://github.com/qwtel), the author of this jekyll theme provides a nice [applause button service](https://getclaps.dev/), but unfortunately, $5 per month is too expensive to pay for this small blog.

 So I ended up with [applause](https://applause-button.com/).
 Which is free, ([donation](https://opencollective.com/applause-button) for a good service is always an option.) and easy-to-install.(not 100% true, if you ask me.
 I couldn't find good guideline on how to customize it.)

 Basically, I will add applause button for each-and-every post.
 Unless author specifically set it otherwise.<br>